ebp-nor/genome-assembly-workshop-2022/05_YaHS.md

 When you have done this, you can submit to the cluster by typing `sh run.sh`.

-This should finish in a handful of minutes (when testing it ran for 25 minutes).
+This should finish in a handful of minutes (when testing it ran for XX minutes).
 You can monitor the progress with `squeue -u <username>`.